Founder, GO Public Schools

 GO is not his first venture as a social entrepreneur.
 In 2003, Klein co-founded what is now the Oakland Schools Foundation, a non-profit organization that has helped hard-pressed schools raise $20 million for special programs and extra teachers.
 Before that, he was the Bay Area director of Teach For America, which raised $5 million to recruit and train 400 new teachers in Bay Area public schools.

 Along the way, Klein completed an MBA at Haas in 2006.
 Why?
 The harder question, Klein says, is why not?
 "K-12 education accounts for about 10 percent of GDP," he remarks.
 "These are major organizations.
 They require leadership and management – strategy, human relations, finance, organizational development, change management – with high stakes and consequences for children.
 Haas offered an opportunity to build my toolkit as a manager, advocate, leader, and entrepreneur."

 At Haas, Klein says, he found ways to connect the worlds of business management and social change.
-Working with Nora Silver, director of the Center for Nonprofit and Public Leadership, he even helped create two experiential courses in education management while studying for his own MBA.
-He also helped write the first business plan for Revolution Foods, a for-profit start-up launched by two Berkeley MBAs during their years at Berkeley-Haas.
+Working with Nora Silver, faculty director of the Center for Social Sector Leadership, he even helped create two experiential courses in education management while studying for his own MBA.
+He also helped write the first business plan for Revolution Foods, a for-profit start-up launched by two Berkeley MBAs during their years at Berkeley Haas.
 Revolution Foods now provides healthy and appealing meals in schools from California and Texas to New Jersey.

 Last but not least, Klein crystallized a strategy for the Oakland Schools Foundation and had it running by the time he graduated.
 The idea: help cash-strapped schools raise money for special programs, in part by serving as a "fiscal sponsor" that provides management support and keeps track of the money for donors.